 These can be a mix of display ads, text ads, pop ups, etc. What sets these ad networks apart is they are contextual, so what you’re writing about impacts the ads shown.

-This is a network from Bing and Yahoo!.
+This is an ad network from Bing and Yahoo!.
 It’s a contextual network, but the problem with Media.net I ran into is that there are too few advertisers in certain niches.
 Every time the ads were shown, it was the same advertisers over and over.

 So, the ads were barely rotating through anything new, and the ones that did show were very loosely related to the blog anyway.
 Nobody seemed to care about the ads, for obvious reasons, and so Media.net has not worked for me.